bencawkwell/ansible-dwarffortress/README.md

 * DO NOT PROVISION NOVNC, since that playbook already sets up an instance of Xvfb on DISPLAY 1, so the xpra process fails to start.
 * The only reliable encoding I have found to work is "Raw RGB + zlib".

+### Gitwatch ###

+If you are like me (a clumsy perfectionist) then occasionally your grand plans of building a magma moat are shattered by a hoard of goblins just wandering through the hole under a wall that was accidentally left behind after draining a pond several saves ago (true story).
+This utility when provisioned will automatically make a git commit every time you save.

+    ansible-playbook gitwatch.yml --connection=local

+It will only commit if /df_linux/data/save is a git repository, so you will need to run the following command in that directory:

+    git init

 Dependencies
 ------------